basiqio-oss/Basiq-docs/docs/Data/data-connections.md

 ### Establish New OB Connection

-* **Create the<Glossary>OB</Glossary> Connection**: After the connection is deleted and the data is purged, you can establish a new <Glossary>OB</Glossary> or web connection for the user.
+* **Create the<Glossary>OB</Glossary> Connection**: After the web connection is deleted and the data is purged, you can establish a new <Glossary>OB</Glossary> or web connection for the user.
 This ensures continuity and compliance with updated connection protocols.

 <br />